ShellyLeal/Backend-Test-Leal/README.md

 Trello Updates on the project steps (please be free to read about the step Future Implementations and colaborate): https://trello.com/b/u1iDFoU7/meal-management

-You may check the following video demonstration:
+You may click and watch the following video demonstration:

 [![YoutubeTutorial](https://github.com/ShellyLeal/Backend-Test-Leal/blob/progress/docs/ytscreen.JPG)](https://www.youtube.com/watch?v=0q7QDdu4GHg)